MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

         ```
         Install-NAVApp -ServerInstance <ServerInstanceName> -Name <Name> -Version <N.N.N.N>
         ```

+## Task 19: Update the Dynamics NAV Web client configuration file (navsettings.json)
+If you have installed the [!INCLUDE[nav_web_server](includes/nav_web_server.md)], populate the navsettings.json file for the [!INCLUDE[nav_web_server_instance_md](includes/nav_web_server_instance_md.md)] instance with the settings of the old web.config file.

+For more information, see [Configuring Microsoft Dynamics NAV Web Client by Modifying the NavSettings.json File](Configuring-Microsoft-Dynamics-NAV-Web-Client-by-Modifying-the-Web.config-File.md).

 <!-- deprecated ##  <a name="UploadEncryptionKeys"></a> Task 16: Import Payment Services and Data Encryption Key \(Optional\)